matthias-reis/carda-gatsby/content/articles/2023/02/an-evening-with-knives.md

 language: en
 languageLink: /2023/02/an-evening-with-knives-interview/
 ---
 **The new An Evening With Knives album "FNR Sessions" is a very special one: the band recorded it in their hometown of Eindhoven—in a place of music, community, and gathering.
-The result is a wonderful, energetic interplay of complex song structures full of feeling, drive and magical moments.**
+The result is a wonderful, energetic interplay of complex song structures full of feeling, drive and moments of magic.**

 To celebrate its release, I had a long phone call with songwriter, singer, guitarist, and band founder Marco Gelissen.
 I interviewed him about the record, the creative process around it and the band's development.
 Not only did I learn a lot about the planned An Evening With Knives tour—Marco also shared some big top-secret band news with me!